Relintai/pandemonium_engine_docs/tutorials/physics/physics_introduction.md

 as children.
 These shapes are used to define the object's collision bounds and to detect contact with other objects.

+Note:
-.. note:: In order to detect collisions, at least one `Shape2D` must be
+ In order to detect collisions, at least one `Shape2D` must be
           assigned to the object.

 The most common way to assign a shape is by adding a `CollisionShape2D`